tatonka21/curseradio-improved/README.md

 make test # tests the success installation
 ```

+## Settings
+Settings are parsed from `./curseradio-improved/configs.json`.
+This file serves as an example, colors and key bindings can be change to your liking, though.
+Additional settings like status bar display text will be configurable in the future.

 ## Key Bindings
 You can use the keys below to navigate and select things in the `tui`. `vi`-like keys should work intuitively.